christianandredietrich/iOS-SDK/advanced.md

 #### (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdSeekWithResult:(NXError)result

-An asynchronous *seek* operation has completed.
+An asynchronous *seek* operation has been completed.

-This method is called when the seek operation initiated by NXPlayer::seek has completed.
+This method is called when the seek operation initiated by NXPlayer::seek has been completed.

 > **Note** If you call seekTo: (NXPlayer) while a seek operation is already in progress, it just modifies the target of the current seek operation.
 No new seek operation is started, and therefore, only one single completion event will be generated.